Conservatorship - Background Information

 - less restrictive arrangements will not protect the person’s money and property.

-If you think the person cannot manage their money and needs help with the daily living responsibilities, you may consider filing a petition for guardianship.
+If you think the person cannot manage their money and needs help with the daily living responsibilities, you may consider filing a petition for guardianship after considering all other alternatives.

 The conservator is responsible for managing the protected person’s money and property and using those assets to provide their care (and for any dependent of the protected person).